Our Team

 They / Them

-Dando is a queer Pākehā third year Social Work student who wears many professional hats.
+Dando is a queer Pākehā registered Social Worker who wears many professional hats.
 They are deeply passionate about queer liberation, supporting survivors of harm, decolonisation and social justice in general.
 They love digital painting and spending time with their daughter, partner, sister and their cats!

 Whanganui Schools Coordinator